MicrosoftDocs/windows-insider/wip/feedback.md

 9. If you'd like to have a copy of the information you're sending us, check the box to **Save a local copy of diagnostics and attachments created when giving feedback**.

-10. When you’re satisfied with your feedback, select **Submit** to send us your feedback.
+10. When you’re satisfied with your feedback, select **Submit** to send it to us.

 > [!NOTE]
 > Want to keep track of your feedback after you've submitted?
 [Learn more about checking the status of your feedback or how to share it with our community.](./tracking-feedback.md)